 The Trust has around 500 employees engaged across the four Trust schools.
 In addition the Trust has 8 Central Team employees.
-Principals and senior leaders in each school communicate with staff, holding regular staff meetings.
+Headteachers and senior leaders in each school communicate with staff, holding regular staff meetings.
 Staff also receive weekly bulletins from senior leaders regarding issues arising in school.

-A number of informal networks exist across the Trust and leaders from each of our schools support in other Trust schools as required.
-Our Lead Principal supports other Trust schools with work on literacy and Special Educational Needs and Disabilities.
-In addition, Principals and School Business Managers meet regularly to share their expertise and find solutions to common issues such as rising energy costs.
+A number of informal networks exist across the Trust and leaders from each of our schools support other Trust schools as required.
+Our Executive Headteachers support other Trust schools with work on behaviour, literacy, Special Educational Needs and Disabilities.
+In addition, Headteachers and School Business Managers meet regularly to share their expertise and find solutions to common issues such as rising energy costs.